 McCaffrey scores 3 TDs, Panthers hold off Jaguars 34-27

-McCaffrey scores 3 TDs, Panthers hold off Jaguars 34-27Carolina Panthers running back Christian McCaffrey (22) runs for a tuchdown as Jacksonville Jaguars middle linebacker Myles Jack (44) reaches during the first half of an NFL football game in Charlotte, N.C., Sunday, Oct.
+Jaguars Panthers FootballCarolina Panthers running back Christian McCaffrey (22) dives into the end zone for a touchdown during the first half of an NFL football game against the Jacksonville Jaguars in Charlotte, N.C., Sunday, Oct.
 6, 2019.
 (AP Photo/Brian Blanco)

 McCaffrey set a franchise record with an 84-yard TD run and scored on a 5-yard run when he somersaulted into the end zone.
 He also caught an 18-yard TD pass from Kyle Allen before leaving with five minutes remaining after cramping up.